nanactrl/ssd_project/README.md

 ## Features

-- Register an account which require user to enter a username and a password.

-- All the pages have a "home" button that takes the user back to the homepage - except the "delete-task"-page - that page only haves a "go back to task list" button that can take the user back to the full-task-list.
+- All pages have a "Home" button that will take the user back to the homepage.
+Except for the delete task page, it will only have "go back to task list" button to take the yser back to the full task list.

 <p align="center">
   <img src="base\static\images\home-button.png" alt="Home button" width="400">
 </p>

 - User will redirect to login page where user need to input their username and password.
-In case user have not registrered themselves as users, they are promted by a text saying "Are you a new user and need to create an account?".
-The "Register Here" button will take the user to the register user page.
+In case user have not registrered themselves as users, they are promted with a text saying "Are you a new user and need to create an account?".
+A new user needs to click "Register Here" button to register an account.
 <p align="center">
   <img src="base\static\images\login.png" alt="Home button" width="400">
 </p>

-- The same as above, but for the register-user-page.
-There is a form that the user can fill out with username and then a password and a re-type for the password - and of course a button that says "register".
-But under that form, there is a text promting already created users with the text "Do you already have an account?" and then a login-button that takes the user to the login-page so that the user can login instead.
+- This is a form that user can fill out the username, password and a re-type the password.
+But under the form, there is a text promting already created users with the text "Do you already have an account?" and then a "Login" button that takes the user to the login page so that the user can login instead.

 <p align="center">
   <img src="base\static\images\register.png" alt="Home button" width="400">